 How to receive your financial aid

 Financial aid generally begins disbursing one week prior to the first day of the quarter.
-To have your aid disbursed, you must have been awarded and have accepted your aid, not have any holds on your aid, if you are borrowing loans have completed required entrance counseling and signed promissory notes, and are registered for the minimum required credits.
+To have your aid disbursed, you must have been awarded and accepted your aid, not have any holds on your aid, be registered for the minimum required credits, and, if you are borrowing loans, have completed required entrance counseling and signed promissory notes.

-If these conditions have been met, aid will disburse first to your University student account to pay your tuition, U-PASS, late change and other university fees.
-If the amount of your aid is greater than the charges on your student account, the difference will be sent to your bank account via direct deposit.
+If these conditions have been met, aid will disburse first to your University student account to pay your tuition, U-PASS, late charge and other university fees.
+If the amount of your aid is greater than the charges on your student account then the difference will be sent to your bank account via direct deposit.